crosscripter/X/README.md

-# Stax
+# X

 ## About
-Stax is a new minimalist concatenative programming language.
+X is a new minimalist concatenative programming language.
 Concatenative programming is all about implicit function composition.
 The entire program is one application of a function which takes in all state of the program and returns a new state of the program.
 Each function, which is called a word, operates from this state which is implemented as a